 AS: College of Arts and Sciences.
 This abbreviation refers to the College of Arts and Sciences.

 APP-CEEB: APP-CEEB is a testing program conducted by participating high schools.
 NMU grants credit for specific courses based on satisfactory scores on the examinations.
 Students should specify that their scores be sent to Northern Michigan University.
 Transfer students who have taken APP-CEEB exams should request that a copy of their test scores be sent to NMU.
 Credit will be awarded if the test is accepted by the university and the minimum score has been earned.

 Academic Advisor: Member of the faculty or staff who is trained to assist students in planning their certificate or degree program.The academic advisr works with students on their academic progress, course selection, career and major options, and navigating the academic process at NMU.
 Students can find out who their advisor is on mynmu.nmu.edu by following these directions at www.nmu.edu/acac.

 Academic Calendar: A listing of important dates and deadlines for students.
-The academic calendar is located at /records/node/26.
+The academic calendar is located at /registrar/node/26.
 Academic Computing: Staff in Academic Computing Services (ACS) provides support to students and faculty for general computing needs.
-Classroom and lab facilities are available, and the Help Desk offers technical and software support for laptop computers.
+Classroom and lab facilities are available, and the Help Desk offers technical and software support for mobile devices.
 Current information about Academic Computing can be found at www.nmu.edu/acs.